 LeBron has to still be around by then

-While his consistent greatness shows otherwise, LeBron James is already 35 years old and is entering his 18th year in the league.
+While his consistent greatness shows otherwise, LeBron James is isn’t exactly a spring chicken.
 He is indeed a freak of nature and still hasn’t shown signs of slowing down anytime soon.

 We’ve all heard the stories of how James spends a fortune in the offseason to keep his body in tip-top shape.
 He will need to continue sipping on that fountain of youth to have the slightest chance of playing with his son.